Name-based marketing for law firms

 Firms that connect their marketing to their names make their lives easier.
 You know that “You’re in good hands with Allstate,” or that “[XYZ] runs SAP.”

-Florida-based finance firm Bryant Miller Olive had great visibility within its target audience, but needed to build visibility when it expanded geographically.
-We leveraged the iconic “Olive” in a campaign that’s hard to miss and easy to remember.
+2. Florida-based finance firm Bryant Miller Olive had great visibility within its target audience, but needed to build visibility when it expanded geographically.
+We leveraged the iconic “Olive” in a marketing campaign and website (see them here) that’s hard to miss and easy to remember.

 Depending on a firm’s style, these types of campaigns can work all-text or supported by visuals.
 They can market a firm, or can be used to target specific industry or practice groups as well.

 3. Wisconsin’s Whyte Hirschboeck [now part of Husch Blackwell] could have used “white” to morph its website to something more memorable, like this:

 “Want a good gift for your associates?

 “I’ve got the ideal gift idea.
 Give them Ross Fishman’s ‘The Ultimate Law Firm Associate’s Marketing Checklist,’ a 50-page, well-written, engaging and very practical guide—no, make that, bible—to show associates what they need to do to begin to build internal and external networks and eventually establish a book of business.

 “Marketing Checklist offers associates who are early in their careers simple, real-world tips to develop their reputation among the partners at the firm, first, and for more senior associates, it provides tips on how to generate clients.”

 – Of Counsel magazine, Editor Steve Taylor’s “Taylor’s Perspective”)